Graeme Souness

-A midfielder, Souness was the captain of the successful Liverpool team of the early 1980s, player-manager of Rangers in the late 1980s and captain of the Scotland national team.
-He also played for Tottenham Hotspur, Middlesbrough and Sampdoria.
+A midfielder, Souness achieved his greatest period of success as an integral part of the Liverpool team of the late 1970s and early 1980s, during which he won five First Division titles and three European Cup trophies.
+He was captain for three seasons at Liverpool until his departure to Sampdoria in 1984.
+Souness later became player-manager for Rangers, leading the club to three Scottish titles and four league cups.
+His final game as a player came in the closing minutes of Rangers' final match of the 1989–90 season, which was his only appearance of the season.

-Souness' managerial career began when he joined Rangers, leading them to three Scottish titles and four league cups, before joining Liverpool as manager.
-He went on to become manager of Galatasaray, Southampton, Torino, Benfica, Blackburn Rovers and Newcastle United.
+Souness continued as Rangers coach for a further year before joining Liverpool as manager for the 1991–92 English First Division season.
+He went on to have spells at Galatasaray, Southampton, Torino, Benfica, Blackburn Rovers and Newcastle United.

+At international level, Souness gained 54 caps for Scotland, captaining the team on 27 occasions.

-Playing career
+Club career

 Early career

 Souness was brought up in the Saughton Mains area of Edinburgh, and supported local side Hearts and Rangers.
 As a teenager, Souness played for local boys' club North Merchiston.

 Souness' career began as an apprentice at Tottenham Hotspur under Bill Nicholson.
 He signed professional forms as a 15-year-old in 1968.
-Frustrated at a lack of first-team opportunities, the teenage Souness reputedly informed Nicholson he was the best player at the club.
+Frustrated at a lack of first-team opportunities, the teenage Souness told Nicholson he should be selected for the first team.
 Souness made one first-team appearance for Spurs, in a UEFA Cup tie as a substitute.

 During the summer of 1972, Souness played in the North American Soccer League for the Montreal Olympique.
 He appeared in 10 of his team's 14 matches and was named in the league's All-Star team for that season.